Bonifacio2/pacto-tutorial/README.md

     Net::HTTP.get('pactodex.herokuapp.com', '/pokemons')
 ```

-Now we should de able to create our contract test.
+Now we should be able to create our contract test.
 We just have to run `bundle exec rake generate` on the command line/terminal.
 This runs the `generate` rake task we defined in the `Rakefile`.
 It should create a `contracts/pactodex.herokuapp.com/` folder with a `pokemons.json` file inside of it.

 The pokemons.json file should contain two keys: `request` and `response`.